Jean Marcelin

-Jean Harisson Marcelin (born 12 February 2000) is a French professional footballer who plays as a defender for Belgian club Cercle Brugge on loan from Monaco.
+Jean Harisson Marcelin (born 12 February 2000) is a professional footballer who plays as a defender for Austrian Football Bundesliga club Rapid Wien.
+Born in France, he plays for the Madagascar national team.

 Club career

-On 3 February 2018, Marcelin signed a professional contract with Auxerre.
+Having Malagasy forebears from his father, on 3 February 2018, Marcelin signed a professional contract with Auxerre.
 He made his professional debut for Auxerre in a 1–0 Ligue 2 win over Nancy on 17 August 2018.

 In January 2020, Marcelin joined Ligue 1 club Monaco.

 On 23 August 2022, Marcelin returned to Cercle Brugge in Belgium on a new loan.

 International career

 Marcelin debuted for the France U19s in a 4–0 friendly win over the Armenia U19s, a match in which he scored a goal.
+He was called up to the Madagascar national team for a set of 2026 FIFA World Cup qualification matches in March 2025.
+Marcelin made his debut on 19 March 2025 in a World Cup qualifier against the Central African Republic.